yungwine/ton-mempool/README.md

 * send [external messages](https://docs.ton.org/develop/smart-contracts/guidelines/external-messages)
 directly to the [overlay](https://docs.ton.org/learn/networking/overlay-subnetworks)
 * listen to external messages coming to the blockchain
-* listen to new blocks before their application (will be implemented soon).
+* listen to new blocks before their application.

 ## Installation